jafupy/jafupy.com/src/content/blog/i-need-a-cms.md

 ---
 title: I need a CMS
 date: 2026 01 03
-description: I need a CMS
+description: I need a CMS, but I don't like the current options.
+So I'm creating my own: Crawlspace.
 ---

 I need a CMS, but Ghost, Contentful, Strapi, etc. just don't do what I want.

-My website — this website — is built with Astro, with a couple svelte sprinkles and some vanilla JS.
-Like any sane person, I use Astro's content collection for my blog, with my `content/blog` folder symlinked to my Obsidian vault, where I write in a pretty GUI with pretty formatting.
+My website — this website — is built with Astro, a couple Svelte sprinkles and some vanilla JS.
+Like any sane person, I use Astro's content collections for my blog, with my `content/blog` folder symlinked to my Obsidian vault, where I write in a pretty GUI with pretty formatting.
 This works, obviously, but I want more.
 I need more.
 I need a CMS.
 But then I can't use my content collections.
 I want content collections.

 Content collections allow me to have type-safe markdown and other content, and I like that.
 But I also want to be able to edit from anywhere, and since I'm going through a rewrite of my site, it's annoying to have to manually commit via [github.com](https://github.com).